dimanikulin/dimanikulin/AIForSWArchitects_BusinessCase2_en.md

 Now size of AWS is ~20TB, Azure is ~5TB.
 Data includes among other - patient data, sensor data, click stream, and data like order data, supply chain data from the IT data platform.

-There are < 4 000 devices; < 120 000 IoT sensors; each IoT sensor sends the data each 20-60 seconds.

 We have Java, .Net, NodeJS and Python in our technology portfolio.

 # 10. Future technical state